Quality Adjusted Population Density by David Weil

 Digital Lecture, June 02, 2020

-As part of the Suessmilch Lecture series, David Weil from Brown University will give a talk on Quality Adjusted Population Density.
-The Lecture is held remotely.
+As part of the Suessmilch Lecture series, David Weil from Brown University gave a talk on Quality Adjusted Population Density.

 “Quality Adjusted Population Density"